wp-media/wp-rocket/docs/faq.md

 By default, Action Scheduler is designed to work alongside WP-Cron and not change any of its behaviour.
 This helps avoid unexpectedly overriding WP-Cron on sites installing your plugin, which may have nothing to do with WP-Cron.

-However, we can understand why you might want to replace WP-Cron completely in environments within you control, especially as it gets you the advantages of Action Scheduler.
+However, we can understand why you might want to replace WP-Cron completely in environments within your control, especially as it gets you the advantages of Action Scheduler.
 This should be possible without too much code.

 You could use the `'schedule_event'` hook in WordPress to use Action Scheduler for only newly scheduled WP-Cron jobs and map the `$event` param to Action Scheduler API functions.